purecloudlabs/gprovision/README.md

 Mage targets (listed with `mage -l`) are case insensitive, and each corresponds to a public function in $GOPATH/src/mage.
 For example, `mage bins:embedded` runs the function with signature `func (Bins) Embedded(ctx context.Context)`.

 ### qemu
 qemu is also needed for integ tests.
 See `qemu/` in the repo root for a Dockerfile that'll build qemu and copy the necessary files out.
+A pre-built version is available on github under releases, and is automatically downloaded by mage.

 ### dep
 dep is needed.
 Once installed, `cd ./gopath/src/gprovision` and run `dep ensure` to download all dependencies.